evonhoene/SHAPE/README.md

 - **Folder:** `SHAPE_Data_Release/`
 - **Years Covered:** 2023 and 2024
 - **Contents:**
-  - **Input data** used to generate national synthetic populations
+  - **Input data** used to generate national synthetic populations (BRFSS - Surveys from 2023 and 2024, and ACS - Spatially Aggregated Sociodemographics from 2019-2023 Five Year Estimates)
   - **Output datasets**, including:
-    - National synthetic populations
+    - National synthetic populations (individuals aged 18+)
-    - Small-area health estimates (SAEs)
+    - SAEs (county and census tract scale)

-These datasets are provided as a standalone data release for downstream research and policy applications.
+These datasets are provided as a standalone data release for downstream research and policy applications

-## Data Description

-All input and evaluation datasets used in SHAPE, as well SHAPE-derived SAEs are publicly available or derived from open-access sources.

-### **1. Survey Data: Behavioral Risk Factor Surveillance System (BRFSS)**
-- **Source:** CDC; 2019 and 2021
-- **Type:** Individual-level health survey data
-- **Use:** Provides individual samples with health behaviors and outcomes, as well as demographics used in the IPF-based microsimulation fitting.

-### **2. Spatially Aggregated Data: American Community Survey (ACS)**
-- **Source:** U.S. Census Bureau, 2017–2021 5-year estimates
-- **Type:** Spatially aggregated demographic data
-- **Use:** Provides marginal population totals (e.g., age, race, education, income) at county and census tract levels used in the IPF algorithm to align the survey data with local sociodemographic distributions.

-### **3. Evaluation Data: CDC PLACES**
-- **Source:** CDC 2021 and 2023 releases; for Florida (2019) and New York (2021) counties and census tracts
-- **Type:** Model-based SAE estimates
-- **Use:** Benchmark dataset for evaluating SHAPE estimates at county and census tract levels.

-### **4. Evaluation Data: BRFSS Direct Estimates**
-- **Source:** New York Department of Health BRFSS 2021, and Florida Health Charts BRFSS 2019
-- **Type:** Direct estimates derivied from respective county-level BRFSS surveys
-- **Use:** Benchmark dataset for evaluating SHAPE estimates at county levels.

-### **5. SHAPE-Derived Outputs**
-- **Level 1:** Synthetic populations and prevalence estimates for two health behaviors (e.g., smoking, obesity).
-- **Level 2:** Extended estimates for eleven health outcomes (e.g., diabetes, hypertension, depression).
-- **Format:** Excel outputs containing aggregated prevalence rates for Flordia and New York, both at counties and census tract scales.

 *SHAPE development was supported by the National Science Foundation Award No. 2109647 and 2302970.*